Coronavirus (COVID-19): Kids & Medical Care During the Pandemic

 Should Kids Still Get Vaccines?

 Children still should get all their vaccines on schedule.
 Skipping vaccines could put them at risk for diseases that vaccines can prevent, such as measles and whooping cough.
 These illnesses have made a comeback, possibly because some kids are not getting their vaccinations.
-As stay-at-home orders start to ease, children can be exposed to these germs when in public.
+As communities and schools reopen, children are exposed to these germs when in public.
 Those who aren't protected by vaccines will be more likely to get infected.
 Kids with an infection may have a harder time getting better if they also get COVID-19.

 What Should I Do if My Child Is Sick?